top of page

 About Timothy Dragan

 Throughout my life, I have been inspired by several luminaries who have shaped and expanded my worldview and contributed to my personal and professional growth.
-Steve Jobs instilled in me the art of delivering compelling oral presentations, innovative thinking, and business strategies.
+Steve Jobs instilled in me the art of communication, innovative thinking, and business strategies.
 R.C.
-Sproul opened my eyes to the profound depth and intricacies of theology, philosophy, literature and art––broadening my perspective and enriching my understanding of the world.
-And Robert Menzies introduced me to political thought and the classical liberalism that shapes my political beliefs and inspires me to be a responsible and engaged citizen.
-Naturally, there have been numerous other remarkable individuals who have influenced me, but to name all of them would be too exhaustive and go beyond the intended scope of this page.
+Sproul greatly influenced my theological and philosophical understanding, with an integration of theology, philosophy, literature and art in the Christian life.
+And Robert Menzies introduced me to political thought and the classical liberalism (my American friends, please don't confuse this with progressive liberalism) that shapes my political beliefs and inspires me to be a responsible and engaged citizen.
+Naturally, there have been numerous other remarkable individuals who have influenced me.

 When it comes to literature and film, I have a discerning taste that reflects my appreciation for beauty and the complexity of human experience.
 Among the many books I have read, my favorite fictional novel is The Count of Monte Cristo by Alexandre Dumas.
 Its thrilling plot, with intricate character development, and timeless themes of revenge, redemption and justice continue to captivate and stimulate me.
 As for film, The Swan, featuring the wonderful Grace Kelly, is a favourite, evoking a sense of timeless elegance, grace and sophistication that resonates with my own sense of aesthetics.

-My hobbies include mentoring, reading and studying, writing, debating, hiking, Australian politics, singing, being mesmerised in classical and gothic architecture, and immersing myself in classical and choral music.
+My interests include mentoring, reading and studying, writing, debating, hiking, Australian politics, singing, being mesmerised in classical and gothic architecture, and immersing myself in classical and choral music.

 Disclaimer: All views expressed on this blog are mine and do not reflect those of my employer or the organisations that I associate with.